bortk/TuyaSmartthings/README.md

 ### Create new device code using the SmartThings IDE

+This step need to be repeated for each device.

 1. Within the SmartThings IDE, click on '*My Devices*'.
 2. Click the '*+ New Device*' button.
 3. Enter a “Name” for the device, this can be whatever you want.